EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 ### kaithem.message

-It is recommended that you use the message bus in [Scullery](https://github.com/EternityForest/scullery) directly, this was just a thin wrapper.
+It is recommended that you use the message bus in [Scullery](https://github.com/EternityForest/scullery) directly, this was just a thin

 ### kaithem.widget